romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-A company's security administrator wants to enable code scanning using a third-party analysis tool in their GitHub repository.
+Q: A company's security administrator wants to enable code scanning using a third-party analysis tool in their GitHub repository.
 What is the first step they should take?
 <details><summary>Show the answer</summary><p>

 - **Set up a GitHub Actions workflow that includes steps to run the third-party analysis tool and report findings back to GitHub**